The platform enables you to reduce quantities and any other quantifiable attribute of an inventory such as weight, etc.

 If you want the app to show a default value instead for example “1” for Quantity, in your data capture setting, enter “1” in the Options column in the Quantity row.

 On the smartphone app swipe left, then go to Settings.
-Under the “Retrieve data from last scan” > “Set Exception“, choose Reduce Inventory, then save your preferences.
+Under the “Retrieve data from the last scan” > “Set Exception“, choose Reduce Inventory, then save your preferences.

 Reducing inventory via automated workflows